 And that’s true of basically everyone we’ve interviewed on Gaming Reinvented.
 Shesez of Boundary Break?
 Started off pretty small until Reddit, Nintendo forums and this very website discovered his work.
 Slopes Game Room?
 Same sort of story there too.
 He made dozens of fantastic gaming videos before the mainstream discovered his work.

 So listen to Mayro (and us) and stop beating yourself up over your channel’s perceived lack of popularity.
 Rome wasn’t built in a day, and your channel likely won’t be either.

 Forget the complaining, keeping working hard and make the videos you always wanted to make.
 That’s how true success stories come about, and that’s how you’ll gain your audience.

 Not by chasing trends and trying to win the ‘eceleb’ lottery.

 Still, what do you think?
 Did you like the interview or Mayro’s videos in general?
-What do you think about his words of advice for the YouTubers or tomorrow?
+What do you think about her words of advice for the YouTubers or tomorrow?